SciML/MultiScaleArrays.jl/docs/src/index.md

 # MultiScaleArrays.jl: High-Performance Matrix Exponentiation and Products

-MultiScaleArrays.jl allows you to easily build multiple scale models which are fully compatible with native Julia scientific computing packages like DifferentialEquations.jl or Optim.jl.
-These models utilize a tree structure to describe phenomena of multiple scales, but the interface allows you to describe equations on different levels, using aggregations from lower levels to describe complex systems.
+MultiScaleArrays.jl allows you to easily build multiple-scale models that are fully compatible with native Julia scientific computing packages like DifferentialEquations.jl or Optim.jl.
+These models utilize a tree structure to describe phenomena on multiple scales, but the interface allows you to describe equations on different levels, using aggregations from lower levels to describe complex systems.
 Their structure allows for complex and dynamic models to be developed with only a small performance difference.
 In the end, they present